Advocate For Our Region

 As sea level rise advances, this work must keep up.
 That is why Save The Bay advocates for increased state and federal funding and regulations to accelerate shoreline restoration and flood-safe development.

 Many communities in the Bay Area, particularly formerly redlined communities and communities of color, lack greenery and natural elements in their neighborhoods.
 As our climate changes, these areas now suffer from increased urban heat, compromised air quality, and greater risk of flooding.
-Save The Bay advocates for equitable urban greening – including green streets, urban tree canopy, green roofs, and rain gardens – in areas that have historically lacked access to nature.
+Save The Bay advocates for equitable urban greening and green stormwater infrastructure – including green streets, urban tree canopy, green roofs, and rain gardens – in areas that have historically lacked access to nature.
 Doing so brings nature back into our neighborhoods, helps cities adapt to the changing climate, improves water quality in the Bay and lowers flood risk by utilizing natural filtration systems for stormwater runoff, and transforms streets into walkable, healthy, transit-oriented urban areas.
 As our cities grow, green infrastructure helps ensure that all communities remain healthy and safe.

 San Francisco Bay is a precious, unique place but it faces daily pollution threats that degrade water quality and harm wildlife.
 Save The Bay advocates for strong policies to prevent Bay pollution at the source.
 We have led successful campaigns to reduce litter and continue this work to prevent trash pollution from cities and roadways that impact the Bay through stormwater runoff.
 As new sources of pollution are identified, we continue to advocate for new pollution controls, and for the strong enforcement of state and federal laws designed to protect the health of the Bay for the people and wildlife who call it home.

 Learn more about the threats impacting the health of San Francisco Bay